gokulkrishh/demo-progressive-web-app/README.md

 ## Description

-  This app web application will works in offline, has a splash screen, add to home screen etc,.
+ A progressive web application which works in offline, has a splash screen, add to home screen, push notifications etc,.

 ## Screenshots